malisovm/reactiveTable/README.md

 # Reactive Table

-This is a sample app I wrote as a test assignment.
-It is a sortable table with a filter and pagination, written from scratch without any ready-made components.
-The data is stored in a PostgreSQL database.
+This app was written as a test assignment.
+The task was to write a table **from scratch (without ready components)** with the following features:
+- Sortable
+- Filters
+- Pagination
+- The data is stored in a PostgreSQL database (SQL queries also had to be written **manually, without ORM**)

 ### Stack